Can I apply for the Salaried Route?

 This Salaried School Direct course leads to Qualified Teacher Status (QTS).
 Successful applicants to this course will specialise in teaching FS & KS1 (3-7 yr) pupils or KS1 & KS2 (5-11yr) pupils.

-On all salaried School Direct courses applicants must be employed by a school on the unqualified teacher payscale for the full training year; this is a considerable cost for a primary school.
+Unfortunately for 2021 the Government has withdrawn funding, so on all salaried School Direct courses applicants must be employed by a school on the unqualified teacher payscale for the full training year; this is a considerable cost for a primary school.
+The fee for the course will still also need to be paid.
 As such only a few schools are willing to consider this route and normally only do so when they are already employing an exceptional support assistant whom they wish to support in becoming a qualified teacher.
 The SCITT will therefore only interview applicants for this salaried route who approach us together with a school willing to employ them and pay their salary as an unqualified teacher.

 As an employee of a school, trainees spend most of the year in this employing school, often in one class, with a second placement of 5-6 weeks in a second school and alternative key stage.
 Up to 20 days central training is offered with other Leicester and Leicestershire SCITT trainees, as agreed with the employing school and trainee.
 All quality assurance procedures and assessment against the Teachers’ Standards are managed through Leicester and Leicestershire SCITT, one of the top 5 primary ITT providers nationally Good Teacher Training Guide.